Charlotte Brontë: Juvenilia

 At home in Haworth Parsonage, the nine-year-old Charlotte now took over the care of her younger siblings under the supervision of their aunt Elizabeth Branwell.
 Patrick Brontë, though a difficult character in many ways, encouraged all his children to read widely, to take an interest in politics and current affairs and to enjoy music, art and poetry.
-He introduced them to the work of Lord Byron, and allowed them to read the newspapers and periodicals to which he subscribed.
+He introduced them to the work of Byron, and allowed them to read the newspapers and periodicals to which he subscribed.
 Although girls were not allowed access to the village library, Branwell shared his books with his sisters.
 Favourites included John Milton's Paradise Lost, John Bunyan's Pilgrim's Progress, and Isaac Watts' Doctrine of the Passions.
 Charlotte also enjoyed the copies of the Lady's Magazine that had belonged to her mother, writing: "I shall never see anything which will interest me so much again", although Patrick later burnt them because "they contained foolish love stories."

 The siblings, who had grown very close, often played together, creating imaginative 'plays' using their toys.
 One of the most influential of these 'plays' began in 1827, when Branwell received the gift of twelve wooden soldiers.
 These soldiers formed the basis of an ongoing fantasy role-playing game, featuring the 'Young Men', or 'The Twelves', which gradually came to dominate the lives of Charlotte and her siblings.